Frazzle – Eastern Screech Owl

 He resides in our Environmental Education Center where he is extremely popular–especially with the children.
 He is so popular, in fact, that one child submitted a drawing of a one-eyed owl for a “my favorite bird” drawing contest.

 Species: Eastern Screech Owl

-Latin Name: Otus asio
+Scientific Name: Otus asio

 Description: smallest eared owl in the eastern US; color ranges from grey to brown to reddish, but considered to be found in 2 color phases; gray found mostly in the north; red found mostly in the south; plumage is an excellent example of cryptic camouflage; color pattern of plumage resembles the bark of the trees so closely they are nearly invisible when still; identified by ear tufts and textured coloration

 Sex: no visible differences between male and female

 Age: up to 13 years

 Weight: 5-9 oz.